 This is a very adaptable recipe.
 Below are a few different ways to make it your own:

 - Use active sourdough starter: If you'd like to use active sourdough starter instead of discard, you can!
-Omit the yeast and use sourdough starter in place of the sourdough discard.
-You may need to adjust the rise times, so keep an eye on the dough as it rises.
+Omit the yeast and use sourdough starter in place of the sourdough discard (1:1 substitute).
+You will also need to adjust the rise times.

-- Add walnuts: Add crushed walnuts (or other nuts) to the butter and brown sugar layer for a bit of a nutty crunch.
+- Add nuts: Add up to ½ cup crushed walnuts or pecans after sprinkling the roll with brown sugar and cinnamon for a bit of a nutty crush.

-- If you're not in the mood for pumpkin, try my Sourdough Discard Cinnamon Rolls!
+- If you're not in the mood for pumpkin, try these Sourdough Discard Cinnamon Rolls, this Sourdough Discard Cinnamon Roll Focaccia, or this Sourdough Discard Cinnamon Roll Pull Apart Bread!

 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!